Anyssa Satharina Maulida

 Lita has more than ten years of experience in the private and academic sectors and is passionate about development.
 She is an excellent communicator and serves as the primary field-based coordinator and communication contact person for several Saraswati projects.
 In particular, Lita co-designed and manages Saraswati’s plastics and waste management initiative, LAKSMI.
-Additionally, Lita serves as Chair of Magical-Bali Toastmasters, an International Public Speaking and Leadership Club in Bali.
+Additionally, Lita serves as Area G3 Director in Bali and Beyond for Toastmasters International, an International Public Speaking and Leadership Club.

 With fifteen years of experience in development and humanitarian programming in Indonesia, Yulies has been involved in a number of research and emergency response projects across Indonesia and an indigenous enterprise development program in Papua.
 Before joining Saraswati, she led project design and business development at Yayasan Plan International Indonesia, supporting projects ranging from youth economic empowerment to humanitarian response, disaster risk management, sexual reproductive health rights, child protection, and WASH.
 Yulies holds an Agricultural Engineering degree from Universitas Gadjah Mada and a Master's degree in Development Studies from the University of Melbourne.